Slow Train (Flanders and Swann song): Other versions

 In 2004, Canadian classical quartet Quartetto Gelato released a themed album called Quartetto Gelato Travels the Orient Express, celebrating the original journey of Orient Express and featuring music from London to Istanbul.
 The album begins with a rendition of "Slow Train", with the final lines changed to reflect the route of the Orient Express.

 A version of "The Slow Train" by the King's Singers is on electronica duo Lemon Jelly's track "'76 aka The Slow Train", combined with a cover of the Albert Hammond song "I'm a Train" also performed by the King's Singers.
-A live version by Stackridge was included in its 2009 DVD 4x4.
+A live version by Stackridge was included in their 2009 DVD 4x4.

 Michael Williams' book On the Slow Train takes its name from the song.
-It celebrates twelve of the most beautiful and historic journeys in Britain that were saved from the Beeching cuts, including famous routes such as the Settle–Carlisle line and less well-known pleasures, such as the four-hour Preston–Carlisle route along the remote Cumbrian coastline.
+It celebrates twelve of the most beautiful and historic journeys in Britain that were saved from the Beeching cuts, including famous routes such as the Settle–Carlisle line and less well-known pleasures, such as the four-hour Lancaster–Carlisle route along the remote Cumbrian coastline.

-English folk singer-songwriter Frank Turner included a version of the song on his 2011 compilation album The Second Three Years.
+English punk and folk singer-songwriter Frank Turner included a version of the song on his 2011 compilation album The Second Three Years.